hifromkate/monty-hall/README.md

 In this program we will play the game ourselves.

-In terminal you have to run the code and pass additional arguments: strategy ("switch" or "stick"), how many times you want this game to be played and how many doors should be there.
+In terminal you have to run the program (via node monty-hall.js from the project directory) and pass additional arguments: strategy ("switch" or "stick"), number of times you want this game to be played and how many doors should be there.

 Default values are: strategy: "switch", run times: 10, doors: 3.